Powell Lab at Binghamton University

 PI - Tom Powell

-Assistant Professor
+Associate Professor

 Department of Biological Sciences

-Office- 112 Science III
+Office- 214 Science IV

-email- powellt@binghamton.edu
+email- [email protected]

 Google Scholar

 I started as a faculty member at Binghamton in August 2016.
 I came here after a postdoc in Dan Hahn's evolutionary physiology lab in the Entomology and Nematology Department at the University of Florida.
 Before that, I spent time as visiting postdoc working with Art Weis at the University of Toronto's Koffler Scientific Reserve.
 I did my PhD at the University of Notre Dame under the guidance of Jeff Feder.
-My undergrad alma mater is Shepherd University in West Virginia, where I had the opportunity to start my research career in the conservation genetics lab at the USGS Leetown Science Center.
+My undergrad alma mater is Shepherd University in West Virginia, where I had the opportunity to start my research career in Tim King's conservation genetics lab at the USGS Leetown Science Center.

 Graduate Students